datocms/old-website/src/docs/04_content-management-api/04_js-client.md

 //   itemType: '7149' }
 ```

-As you can see, we use the helper method `client.uploadImage` to pass DatoCMS the metadata of the image to associate to the record.
+As you can see, we use the helper method `client.uploadFile` to pass DatoCMS the metadata of the image to associate to the record.

 ## Retrieving records